Business Finland: History

 The predecessor of the agency was Tekes – the Finnish Funding Agency for Technology and Innovation (Finnish: Innovaatiorahoituskeskus Tekes), while the predecessor of the corporation was Finpro Oy.
 Tekes was founded in 1983 through the President of Finland, Mauno Koivisto, who ratified the Act on the founding of Tekes.
 "Tekes" is derived from Tekniikan edistämiskeskus (Center for Advancement of Technology), also translated as National Technology Agency or Technology Development Centre.
 The centre was founded primarily in response to an economic recession during the 1970s.
 At its formation in 1983, it employed twenty people.
 It began researching energy technology in 1995.

 In 2009, Tekes invested €579 million in 2,177 projects, of which €343 million was directed to the enterprise projects and €236 million to universities, polytechnics and public research institutes.

-In 2018, the Sipilä government fused together Tekes and Finpro Oy; a government-owned corporation for promotion of export.
-The target was to streamline business services and make sure that the service chain isn't broken when a company proceeds from R&D to export.
-The initiative also sought to gain business investors from abroad in addition to those at home as was evident from their webpage with the foremost goal being to "offer a smooth, joint service path for our customers in Finland and abroad when you need innovation funding, advise in growing internationally, investing in Finland or bringing visitors to Finland".
+In 2018, the Sipilä government fused together Tekes and Finpro Oy, a government-owned corporation for the promotion of exports.
+The target was to streamline business services and make sure that the service chain is not broken when a company proceeds from R&D to export.
+The initiative also sought to gain business investors from abroad in addition to those at home.

 Organization

 There are currently 680 specialists working for Business Finland at 16 offices in Finland, and 42 abroad.
 Business Finland is a public-sector operator that is part of a larger network called Team Finland, which has a broader goal of bringing "together all public internationalization services".
 Business Finland also has a board of directors, which includes people familiar with the industry.
-The Board of Directors also includes a representative of the Ministry of Employment and the Economy.
+The board of directors also includes a representative of the Ministry of Employment and the Economy.
 As of 2021, this position is occupied by the vice-chairman, Petri Peltonen who is also the Undersecretary of State for Ministry of Economic Affairs and Employment.
-The Board of Directors decides on the allocation of funding, while the executive director acts as the Board's representative.
-The composition of the Leadership Team and the board of directors is as follows.
+The board of directors decides on the allocation of funding, while the executive director acts as the Board's representative.
+The composition of the Leadership Team and the board of directors is as follows: